feihong/glitch-quickstart/README.md

 ## Notes

 Running and compiling simple Go and Erlang programs works.

-It's possible to build and run Go programs as the server for your Glitch project.
+I successfully build and ran simple web servers using these languages:

+- Go
+- F#

+Running `go build` on a minimal project takes about 1 second.
+Memory use is 14 MB (out of 512 MB).

+Running `dotnet build` on a minimal project takes about 33 seconds from a clean build (14 seconds from cached build).
+Memory use is 54 MB.

 Some other notable tools whose versions I don't care about: